-- fever that doesn't respond to antibiotics
+- fever that is refractory to antibiotics

 - general malaise and irritability